Design focuses on developing the customer experience

-Illustration: The beautiful new Helsinki Airport entrance with new departure and arrival halls is to be opened in 2022.
+The beautiful new Helsinki Airport entrance was opened in December, 2021.

-The building and inauguration of the new spaces, the launching of new services and the improvement of travel as a whole will take place in stages.
+Finavia's Helsinki Airport development programme worth over one billion euros, is designed, built and opened in steps.
 The development programme will be split into smaller phases in order to enable flexible reaction to changes in the market situation.
 The content, cost and schedules will be made more accurate as the planning progresses.

 Finavia’s Development Programme partners

 The expansion of terminal 2 and the new entrance to the airport was designed by the architects office ALA Architects.
-The working group also included HKP Architects and Ramboll Finland.
-SRV was also selected to participate in the alliance project of the alteration work.
+The traffic arrangements and the new parking hall P1/P2 was designed by HKP Architects.
+The Terminal 2 working group also included Ramboll Finland and SRV as the contractor.